When it comes to creating an effective e waste management strategy, there’s no one size fits all.

 - Is your current business electronic recycler R2-certified?
 The R2 certification is a key component in sustainable electronic waste management, guaranteeing that your recycling partner meets the highest environmental standards for the safe and responsible recycling of electronic products.

-To become a sustainability leader, electronics recycling will play a crucial role.
+To become a sustainability leader, corporate electronic recycling will play a crucial role.
 If you need assistance with creating and executing your e waste management strategy, we’re here to help.